siddhi-io/www/en/docs/docs/query-guide.md

 define stream TempStream (deviceID long, roomNo int, temp double);
 ```

-Siddhi will infer and automatically defines the fault stream of `TempStream` as given bellow.
+Siddhi will infer and automatically defines the fault stream of `TempStream` as given below.

 ```sql